Read this guide, print it out and make your business plan…

 So, how do you start a life coaching business?
 You need a plan…

-So now that you’ve decided to become a life coach, you need to set up your business plan.
+So now that you’ve decided to become a coach, you need to set up your life coaching business plan.
 This will include determining your niche, targeting your audience, and fine-tuning your marketing strategies.

 Coaching niche and target audience